0

 It’s easy to add spirulina powder to smoothies, drinks, desserts and baked goods.
 The vibrant cyan blue color will brighten up your recipes.

-Spirulina has also been shown to have anti-inflammatory effects, which can help reduce chronic inflammation, a contributing factor to many diseases.
+It has also been shown to have anti-inflammatory effects, which can help reduce chronic inflammation, a contributing factor to many diseases.

 But more research is needed.
 It’s harder to prove that a supplement actually has an impact on measurable outcomes, like health and performance.